Cybersecurity Education Series: Is the Cloud Secure?

 “The best way to protect your account from malicious authentication requests made by legacy protocols is to block these attempts altogether.” —Microsoft

-The usual mitigations do not help against this MFA bypass.
+The usual mitigations do not help against these MFA bypass attacks.
 The known mitigation of disabling legacy protocols in Azure does not protect against this bypass as the attacker can pivot to modern authentication.
 Pivoting the token will lead Azure to report and believe that the login was made using modern authentication.
 This can also mislead the administrator to believe that the session was authorized with MFA and is safe.

 Since WS-Trust was not designed with MFA in mind as it was designed many years ago (approved at March 2007), it lacks the native support for MFA.
 Hence, IdPs have to invent their own solutions for MFA (or to block it).

-How an Attacker Can Leverage New Vulnerabilities to Bypass MFA
+How an MFA Bypass Attacker Can Leverage New Vulnerabilities

 Basically, this attack works by: